November 1, 2022 | Car Accidents, Personal Injury, Truck Accidents

-Whenever there’s a car accident, a police report has to be filed.
+Whenever there’s a car accident in St. Louis, a police report has to be filed.
 This report will be used as the official description of the scene.
 Although it may be official, that doesn’t mean it represents what really happened.

 Unfortunately, accidents happen.
 Whether you are shaken up and forget to tell part of your story, the officer taking your statement writes down the wrong information by mistake, or the other party involved gives a false report, it is vital you clear up any inconsistencies when it comes to your automobile accident’s police report.